 When we started planning this adventure, I thought the greatest fear would be not having a job, health insurance, and/or running out of money.
 As it turns out, I think it will be way more scary to choose this time off and not feel fulfilled at the end.

-I was born in Boston to Australian parents who married and then jumped on board the Queen Elizabeth heading for the US where my father was an assistant professor at Tufts University.
-One position led to another and eventually they became citizens and stayed.
-They come from large families and I am fortunate to have many relatives (70 first cousins!) who mostly still live there.
-My Aussie family are wonderful, full of light and laughter, and always make us feel like we are home when we visit.
+I was born in Boston to Australian parents who married and then traveled for the US where my father was an assistant professor at Tufts.
+One position led to another, they became citizens and stayed.
+They come from large families and I am fortunate to have many relatives (70 first cousins).
+My Aussie relatives are wonderful, full of light and laughter, and always make us feel like we are home when we visit.

 I have an older sister, younger sister and baby brother.
 They are all super cool, funny, smart, and really tall.
-At almost 5’7”, I grew up feeling tiny.
 I also have several wonderful nieces and nephews who inspire me daily.

-As kids we biked to the next town over for candy or whatever we could buy for 10 cents.
-In Girl Scouts, we bike packed to go camping for a weekend.
 My parents had a deal that if we saved up enough money for half a bike by the time we were 11, they would chip in the other half.
 I saved every penny and was surprised early with a sparkly forest green 3-speed Raleigh.
 It was beautiful.
-My sister made me feel particularly guilty as she had gotten a white bike called “Free-spirit”, which also happened to be the name of a bra.
+My sister made me feel particularly guilty as her bike was called “Free-spirit”, which also happened to be the name of a bra.
 This is the first and only time I have had something that was way cooler than hers.

 In high school, my younger sister taught me how to draft (cycling) on 32nd between Applewood and downtown Golden, Colorado.
-In college, I was taking the bus from Boulder to Golden for a summer job and during a late night out, friends dared me to bike it the next morning.
-I did, I lived, enjoyed it and did the commute by bike several times that summer.
+In college I often commuted from Boulder to Denver West by bike for a summer job.
 People in Colorado were a lot nicer to cyclists in the 80’s, but even then Hwy 93 was scary.
 After riding it into Boulder in the rain, with cars flying by, I bought my first helmet.

 Work and life took me to Savannah, GA by way of Philadelphia and Virginia.
 Biking was not a thing in Savannah.
 Roads were very narrow and if a car ran a stop sign and hit you, you were the one who got the ticket.
 At least that was my experience.

 A few years ago Kemp & I went out for a three day credit-card ride, a trial run to build to a cross country ride.
-I’d been having problems with an irregular heartbeat, but wasn’t aware that it can be triggered by exercise until day three of our ride.
+I’d been having problems with an irregular heartbeat, but wasn’t aware that it could be triggered by exercise until day three of our ride.
 It was hot, we were riding from Paonia to Gunnison over the Black Canyon.
-Something happened and eventually I couldn’t continue riding.
-There wasn’t a tree in sight, it was getting hotter and all I could do was lie down.
+There wasn’t a tree in sight, it was getting hotter.
+I couldn’t even pedal slowly.
 Kemp stuck out his thumb, and a nice young couple gave us a ride over the pass.
-The irregular heartbeats started to occur more frequently, almost anytime I exerted myself exercising.
+The irregular heartbeats started to occur more frequently, with and without exercise.
 I have seen a few electrophysiologists since then and I am getting it under control with minimal medicines and no operation.
-I’m okay as long as I run slowly, bike slowly, swim slowly…

 The past few years have made me realize I have limitations.
 When Kemp started forming this idea of a “gap year” last year, I jumped on board.
 It’s not biking across the US, but we can bike, hike, and backpack, and best of all, Toohey can join us.